yoshi3/cursor-parallax/README.md

 - `start`: Restart from stopped state
 - `resetEvent`: Rebind all events
 - `destroy`: Unbind all events
-- `isNeedPermissionOfDeviceOrientationEvent`: Whether permission for `DeviceOrientationEvent` is required
+- `isNeededPermissionOfDeviceOrientationEvent`: Whether permission for `DeviceOrientationEvent` is required
 - `requestPermissionOfDeviceOrientationEvent`: Request permission to use `deviceOrientationEvent`

 ## For npm